-Dr. Bryan E. Norwood is an assistant professor of architecture at Taubman College and a postdoctoral fellow in the Society of Fellows at the University of Michigan.
-His research focuses on architecture and building practices in the United States in the long 19th century.
+Dr. Bryan E. Norwood is an assistant professor in the School of Architecture at the University of Texas at Austin.
+His research focuses on architecture and building practices in the United States and Atlantic World in the long 19th century.

 I’m currently working on two projects.
-The first, Architectural Calling: Protestantism, Nationalism, and Racecraft in the Formation of an American Profession, examines how the professionalization of architectural practice in the United States in the 1830s-1860s was intertwined issues of theology, racecraft, class, and historical consciousness.
-The second is a study of the built environment’s role in shaping memory in the American South from Reconstruction to the New Deal.
+The first, Architectural Calling: Protestantism, Nationalism, and Racecraft in the Formation of a US Profession, examines how the professionalization of architectural practice in the United States in the 1830s-1860s was intertwined issues of theology, racecraft, class, and historical consciousness.
+Here’s a short, recent piece I published in Platform on some of the themes in this book.

 The second is a study of architecture’s role in shaping the intersection of industrialization and historical consciousness in the American South between Reconstruction and the New Deal.
 Here’s a recent piece I published in Places Journal as I’ve been doing some of the research for this book: “Museum, Refinery, Penitentiary.”

 In 2018-2021, I was a postdoctoral fellow in the Michigan Society of Fellows.
 Previously, I was the Charles E. Peterson Senior Fellow at the Athenaeum of Philadelphia in 2016-17, and I guest-edited issue 42 of the journal Log entitled “Disorienting Phenomenology” in 2018.
 I received a BA in philosophy and a BArch from Mississippi State University, an MA in philosophy from Boston University, and an AM and PhD in the history and theory of architecture from Harvard University.
 My writing has appeared in Places, Log, Perspecta, The Journal of Architectural Education, Harvard Design Magazine, Culture Machine, and Philosophical Forum, as well as collected volumes.